icopy-site/awesome/docs/awesome/awesome-kustomize.md

 ## Overview

-Kustomize works as a standalone binary; also, it's built into `kubectl` (since v1.14).
-It can be used with off-the-shelf applications like **Helm charts**.
-Also, it has a deep integration with different **GitOps** tools like ArgoCD, Flux, and many others.
+Kustomize works as a standalone binary and is also built into `kubectl` (since v1.14).
+It can be used with off-the-shelf applications, such as **Helm charts**.
+Also, it has deep integration with various **GitOps** tools, such as ArgoCD, Flux, and others.

 ## Plugins

-Kustomize has 3 types of plugins `generator`, `transformer`, and `validator`.
+Kustomize has 3 plugin types: `generator`, `transformer`, and `validator`.

 > Note
 >